 Observation.
 Although a hemangioma may not require any treatment, it is important to visit your doctor regularly to monitor any changes in the tumor.

 Anti-inflammatory medication.
-If a tumor is growing near vital structures, such as the nose, lips, or eyelids, you doctor may recommend steroid medication.
+If a hemangioma is growing near vital structures, such as the nose, lips, or eyelids, your doctor may recommend steroid medication.
 Steroids are often used to slow down the growth of the tumor.
-The drugs may be injected directly into the hemangioma, or given orally (in pill form).
+The drugs may be injected directly into the hemangioma or given orally.

 Compression.
 Intermittent pneumatic compression is a treatment that uses inflatable sleeves or leggings to apply pressure to the tumor.
-It can be useful to decrease the swelling associated with a hemangioma.
+It can helping in decreasing the swelling associated with a hemangioma.
 It will not, however, make the hemangioma go away.

 Embolization.
 In this procedure, the blood supply to the tumor is closed off.
 This is a minimally invasive procedure where small particles are injected into the blood vessels to block them off.
 Sclerotherapy is a similar procedure where chemical agents are used to close off the vessels.
 These procedures can be very helpful in shrinking the tumor and decreasing pain.
 Often, however, the tumor will regrow its blood supply over time after these procedures.
 Embolization is also sometimes used prior to surgery to reduce the risk of heavy blood loss.

-Surgery may be recommended with a cavernous hemangioma if the lesion is destroying the healthy tissues surrounding it.
+Surgery may be recommended for a cavernous hemangioma if the lesion is destroying the healthy tissues surrounding it.
 In some cases, a hemangioma can cause painful symptoms severe enough to consider surgical treatment.

 Procedure.
 The procedure to surgically remove a hemangioma is called an excision.
 General anesthesia is used to put you to sleep, then your doctor will make an incision in your skin and cut the tumor out.

 Recovery.
-You will have a few stitches that your doctor will remove within a few weeks.
-Your doctor will wrap the area with a tight, compressive bandage and provide you with specific instructions about activity restrictions to guide your recovery.
+You will likely have stitches, which your doctor will remove within a few weeks.
+Your doctor will wrap the area with a compressive bandage and provide you with specific instructions about activity restrictions to guide your recovery.